facebookincubator/velox/velox/docs/develop/types.rst

 UNKNOWN type is used to represent an empty or all nulls vector of unknown type.
 For example, SELECT array() returns an ARRAY(UNKNOWN()) because it is not possible to determine the type of the elements.
 This works because there are no elements.
-UNKNOWN type can also be used when runtime type-inference fails.

 Logical Types
 ~~~~~~~~~~~~~